A poem a day keeps the doctor away!

 As a keen and published poet I am very keen to extol the virtues of good poetry.
 I compose poetry because I enjoy the creative process but I also know the happiness it can bring into people’s lives.

 So, I highly recommend that you find time for poetry in your life.
-Why not take a look at some of my poems for inspiration and frequently asked questions, and if you want me to, I will be delighted to write the perfect life enhancing poem for a special person in your life!
+If you want me to, I will be delighted to write the perfect life enhancing poem for a special person in your life!